dvdmtw98/notes/notes-vault/blockchain/bitcoin/addresses/bitcoin-address.md

 ![[ecc-curve.png|400]]

 Elliptical curve math has a concept called “Point at Infinity”
-It is similar to the concept of zero in addition.
+This is required for special cases.
+It is similar to the concept of zero in addition
 Represented as x = y = 0

 The + operation in elliptical curve math is similar to the addition operator
 Given P1 and P2 there is a third point on the curve such that P3 = P1 + P2
-P3 is found by drawing a line between P1 and P2 which will interact a additional point.
+Geometrically, P3 is found by drawing a line between P1 and P2 which will interact a additional point.
 This is P3’ = (x, y) reflect it on the x-axis to get P3 = (x, -y)
 If P1 and P2 is the same point and we draw a line between them we will get a tangent that intersects at exactly one additional point

 If P1 and P2 have the same x value but different y value the tangent will be vertical